 With the leadership teams set and empowered, and the decisions made, the next step is to ensure continual communication is maintained throughout the organization.
 The phrase ‘Review, Repeat and Reinforce’ has been coined by some as the mantra to be followed in any crisis.

 The reason behind this is simple to explain.
-The need to go over the data, to review it with your staff is obvious, but once is never enough as not everybody will have received that communication, so a repeat will be needed.
+The need to go over the data, to evaluate it with your staff is obvious, but once is never enough as not everybody will have received that communication, so a repeat will be needed.
 And because not everyone will understand it, reinforcing it and answering any questions is a must.

 Make Sure You are Available